SallyPJ/ocp9/README.md

 # Project 9 : LitReview

 ## Description
-This project is a Django-based web application designed for readers to create and manage review requests (tickets) and respond to them with detailed critiques.
+LitReview is a Django-based web application designed to allow users to write, publish, and manage reviews of books and articles.
-It includes features such as a personalized feed to follow other users' activity and following or blocking users to customize the experience.
+It also supports social features such as following other users and interacting with reviews.

 ## Prerequisites